huttj/aws-least-privilege/README.md

 ## Notes
 This is a really rough attempt at constructing a policy based on role/user access patterns.
 There are some key limitations:
 - It doesn't pull all events from CloudTrail, just the most recent.
 This may mean key actions are not included in the policy.
-- The approach to constructing the policy is naieve – if an ARN can be extracted from the event, it is used as the "resource" to specify for the action.
+- The approach to constructing the policy is naive – if an ARN can be extracted from the event, it is used as the "resource" to specify for the action.
 It is also modified to a wildcard ARN, to improve the flexibility of the policy.
 This may be undesirable.
 In a future iteration, it may be desirable to prompt the user to:
   1. Use plain wildcards for every action
   2. Use partial wildcards
   3. Prompt on each ARN